wintonpc/pbr/DESIGN.md

 ### Embedded messages

-An embedded message is prefixed with a varint encoded length of the message.
+An embedded message is prefixed with the varint encoded length of the message.
 To know how many bytes the varint will take, you need to know the encoded message length; to know the length, you must do the encoding.
 The obvious approach is to write the embedded message to a